Florida Tropical House: Architecture

 The Florida Tropical House's design was inspired by Florida's tropical climate and blends both the indoor and outdoor environments together with its use of an outdoor terrace.
 The building was designed in the Modernist style by Miami architect Robert Law Weed with the needs of a Florida resident in mind.
 This is represented by the fact that some of the original amenities had to be replaced for them to survive the area's continental climate, with near constant warm temperatures and rainy seasons.

 The house itself sits atop a concrete slab, which was placed onto a basement foundation when it was moved here in 1935.
-The exterior is covered with a light-weight concrete stucco painted in pink.
+The exterior is covered with a lightweight concrete stucco painted in pink.
 Materials used for the building included travertine, limestone, Portland cement and clay tile—all of which are native to Florida.
 Although it was planned to be built with poured concrete walls, the house was framed in wood in order to save money.

 The house's interior was carried out by architects James S. Kuhne and Percival H. Goodman from Chicago and New York respectively.
 The interior, painted in shades of yellow, coral, and blue, was designed in the Modernist style—as was the rest of the house.
 The central part of the interior features a living and dining room connected via an aluminum staircase to an overhanging balcony with access to the terrace.
 The house's two bedrooms and the only bathroom, were located on the ground floor.